As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Cambodia 3 Week Itinerary

-Cambodia has it all, from the bustling cities to the sandy beaches, my 3 week itinerary includes a variety of these destinations.
-I prefer to take things easy when travelling so this Cambodia itinerary is quite a relaxed pace, if you’re the type of traveller who prefers a busy itinerary then you can condense the time or add an extra destination.
+The country has it all, from the bustling cities to the sandy island beaches, I tried to include a variety of destinations when planning my Cambodia trip.
+I prefer to take things easy when travelling so this 3 week itinerary is quite a relaxed pace, if you’re the type of traveller who prefers a busy itinerary then you can condense the time or add an extra destination.

 After spending over 3 weeks in Laos which is known for it’s laid back atmosphere, I was ready for the liveliness of Siem Reap and it did not disappoint.
 This was one of my favourite cities I’ve so far visited in South East Asia, with similar vibes to Bangkok but smaller and not as over whelming.